-The Social Research Centre (ACN 096 153 212) respects and upholds your rights under the Australian Privacy Principles (APP) contained in the Privacy Act 1988 (Cth) (Privacy Act).
-The Social Research Centre also adheres to the draft Privacy (Market and Social Research) Code 2014 (Code).
-For more information about the Privacy Act, the APP and the Code please visit the Office of the Australian Information Commissioner (OAIC) website: http://www.oaic.gov.au/.
+The Social Research Centre (ACN 096 153 212) respects and upholds your rights under the Australian Privacy Principles (APP) contained in the Privacy Act 1988 (Cth) (Privacy Act) and the European Union’s General Data Protection Regulation (GDPR).
+The Social Research Centre also adheres to the Privacy (Market and Social Research) Code 2021 (Code).
+For more information about the Privacy Act, the APP and the Code please visit the Office of the Australian Information Commissioner (OAIC) website: www.oaic.gov.au.

 The RIPP lets you know what personal information of yours we hold, what we do with it, who we will disclose it to and how you can access the personal information we hold about you.
 You can also find out here how to change inaccurate personal information and how to opt out of receiving communications from us.